 Property not used for personal purposes.
 If you don't use a dwelling unit for personal purposes, see chapter 3 for how to report your rental income and expenses.

-Property used personal purposes.
+Property used for personal purposes.
 If you do use a dwelling unit for personal purposes, then how you report your rental income and expenses depends on whether you used the dwelling unit as a home.

 Not used as a home.
 If you use a dwelling unit for personal purposes, but not as a home, report all the rental income in your income.
 Since you used the dwelling unit for personal purposes, you must divide your expenses between the rental use and the personal use as described earlier in this chapter under Dividing Expenses.
 The expenses for personal use are not deductible as rental expenses.